cayohollanda/terraform-aws-eks-auth/README.md

 }
 ```

-Example of how can you get the k8s_token:
+Here's an example of how to obtain the k8s_token:
 ```terraform
 # data.tf
 data "aws_eks_cluster_auth" "this" {